petaverse-cloud/pv-docs-site/docs/petority/pets/view-heart-rate.md

 ## View Heart Rate Data:

-On **Home** page, you can find information about their [real-time heart rate](/docs/petority/features/realtime-heartrate-monitoring), typically displayed as beats per minute (bpm). allowing you to see your pet's current heart rate at any time.
+On **Home** page, you can find information about their [real-time heart rate](/docs/petority/features/realtime-heartrate-monitoring), typically displayed as beats per minute (bpm), allowing you to see your pet's current heart rate at any time.

 ![heart rate](/img/heart/Heart-Rate2.jpg)